shanface33/Wax_Figure_Face_DB/README.md

 Or you can get our dataset via Baidu Yun (Password: udnk): https://pan.baidu.com/s/10Ku_4fxlKCiTlrdjL0SWSg

-Please email me (jias@whu.edu.cn) for the unzip password.
+Please email me (jias@whu.edu.cn) with ACADEMIC email address and Principal Investigator/Advisor's Name for the unzip password.
 Thanks!

 ## License and Citation
 The WFFD database is released only for academic researches.
 Any researchers from educational institute are allowed to use this database freely for noncommercial purpose.